DEATH RUSH:

 Poppers are now illegal in New York State.
 On June 18, Governor Cuomo signed into law Assembly Bill #890, making it illegal to possess or sell “hazardous inhalants”, including amyl and butyl nitrite, that cause intoxication.

-It can be anticipated that some gay men will protest the new law as an intrusion of the state into their private lives, an infringement of their right to pursue chemical pleasures.
 Such protests would be misguided.
 Anyone who has studied the medical literature on poppers can only applaud the New York State legislature and Governor Cuomo for having done the right thing.
 Poppers are dangerous, and they should never have been sold legally in the first place.

 Poppers as co-factor for AIDS